BertrandConxy/Stocks-market-trends/README.md

 # Presentation video
 [Loom video link](https://www.loom.com/share/31ffe7df3df54f7ca8ab5d85c346a271)

-Additional description about the project and its features.
+Additional description about the project and its features are below.

 ## Built With